-The single biggest user of biometric identification technology in our city is government.
+The single biggest collector of data for AI systems in our city is the government

-Agencies as diverse as the NYPD, Department of Correction, the Administration for Children's Services, NYCHA, the Department of Labor, Department of Homeland Security, Immigration and Customs Enforcement and Customs and Border Protection, use biometric identification systems.
-And the neighborhoods carrying a disproportionate amount of our city's surveillance load are Black and Brown.
+Agencies as diverse as the NYPD, Department of Correction, the Administration for Children's Services, NYCHA, the Department of Labor, Department of Homeland Security, Immigration and Customs Enforcement, and Customs and Border Protection use biometric identification, surveillance, and automated decision-making systems.
+And the neighborhoods carrying a disproportionate amount of our city's surveillance load are Black and brown.
 Strikingly, the bills before the committees today do not directly address these facts.